Web-Halo Model (WHM): Accurate non-linear matter power spectrum predictions without free parameters: Improved 1-halo term from simulation

 In figure \ref{fig:1h-sim} we compare these simulation power spectra (black) to the original halo model (orange) and WHM (blue) predictions using either Linear PT (left column) or $1\ell$-LPT (right column) as baseline PT.
 In both cases, we see that the WHM theory prediction for $P^\mathrm{NL}(k)$ (center row) matches the simulation measurements quite well (within $5\%$) up to the non-linear scale, but even further for Linear PT.\footnote{The good agreement for Linear PT is just a coincidence of the Planck cosmology at $z=0$ and does not hold for general cosmological models and larger redshift ranges, as demonstrated in figure \ref{fig:res-fixed}.} The situation is similar for the 2-halo term (lower row).
 However, as can be seen from the dotted lines in the upper row, the theoretical 1-halo term (identical for the original halo model and WHM) is about 20\% lower in amplitude than the simulation measurement in the large-scale limit.

 As a next step, we investigate the impact of replacing the theoretical 1-halo term given by eq. \eqref{eq:whm-hm-onehalo} by the measured 1-halo term.\footnote{For the WHM, we hence replace the first term in eq. \eqref{eq:whm-whm-1h} by the measurement, including the compensation term proportional to $W_f^2(k,\nu)$ in the model.
 That term is hence interpreted as a contribution to the theoretical two-halo term, following eq. \eqref{eq:1h-NL-2h}.} The resulting non-linear power spectrum prediction is shown as the thick blue lines in the centre row.
 This procedure improves the agreement with the simulation significantly, for both Linear PT and $1\ell$-LPT.
 For the latter, the regime of 5\% precision now extends well beyond the non-linear scale.
 At scales around $1\,h\mathrm{Mpc}^{-1}$, the non-linear power is damped due to the sudden drop in 2-halo power (dashed blue line in lower right panel), although the 1-halo term starts dominating in this regime.
-To conclude, we find that \begin{enumerate} \item Replacing the theoretical 1-halo term by the one measured from the simulation improves the agreement in $P^\mathrm{NL}(k)$ between WHM and simulation and doubles the $k$-range within the 5\% accuracy band from the non-linear scale $k\approx0.4\,h\mathrm{Mpc}^{-1}$ towards $k\approx0.8\,h\mathrm{Mpc}^{-1}$. \item Perfect agreement across the full 2-halo to 1-halo transition regime up to $k\approx2\,h\mathrm{Mpc}^{-1}$ requires accurate 2-halo term predictions up to $k\approx0.7\,h\mathrm{Mpc}^{-1}$.
+To conclude, we find that \begin{enumerate} \item Replacing the theoretical 1-halo term by the one measured from the simulation improves the agreement in $P^\mathrm{NL}(k)$ between WHM and simulation and doubles the $k$-range within the 5\% accuracy band from the non-linear scale $k\approx0.4\,h\mathrm{Mpc}^{-1}$ towards $k\approx0.8\,h\mathrm{Mpc}^{-1}$. \sB{This is true even when comparing the measurement to the \citet{Warren2006ApJ} model, even though it is found to deliver a good fit to the measured halo mass function in figure \ref{fig:1h-fnu}.
+However, the scatter in the measurement at high masses dominates, leading to the difference in the 1-halo term.} \item Perfect agreement across the full 2-halo to 1-halo transition regime up to $k\approx2\,h\mathrm{Mpc}^{-1}$ requires accurate 2-halo term predictions up to $k\approx0.7\,h\mathrm{Mpc}^{-1}$.
 The WHM formalism provides a faithful 2-halo term prediction up to $k\approx0.5\,h\mathrm{Mpc}^{-1}$, but not beyond. \end{enumerate}